YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 ---
 class: dropdown, warning
 ---
-In the above discussion we only consider an attention mechanism between a target and the context set (referred to as cross-attention).
+In the above discussion we only consider an attention mechanism between the target and context set (referred to as cross-attention).
-In reality, AttnCNP often first uses an attention mechanism between context points (self-attention) to better model dependencies in the context set.
+In addition, AttnCNP often first uses an attention mechanism between context points: _self-attention_.

-Notice that this does not impact the permutation invariance as the resulting encoder+aggregator is a composition of permutation invariant functions, which is also permutation invariant.
+Notice that this does not impact the permutation invariance of the predictions --- if the context set is permuted, so will the set of local representations.
+When cross attention is applied, the ordering of this set is irrelevant, hence the predictions are unaffected.

-Using a self-attention layer will also increase the computational complexity to $\mathcal{O}(C(C+T))$ as each context points will first attend to one another in $\mathcal{O}(C^2)$ before the cross attention layer which scales in $\mathcal{O}(C*T)$.
+Using a self-attention layer will also increase the computational complexity to $\mathcal{O}(C(C+T))$ as each context point will first attend to every other context point in $\mathcal{O}(C^2)$ before the cross attention layer which is $\mathcal{O}(C*T)$.
 ```

 To summarise, the AttnCNP is defined by the following design choices: